Skip to main content

 Lignans and the Gut Microbiota a Deeper Look

-Beyond SCFA production, the biotransformation of plant by the represents another layer of sophisticated hormonal modulation.
+Beyond SCFA production, the biotransformation of plant lignans by the gut microbiota represents another layer of sophisticated hormonal modulation.
 Plant lignans, such as secoisolariciresinol diglucoside (SDG) from flaxseed, are converted by specific bacteria, including species of Ruminococcus and Clostridium, into the enterolignans enterodiol and enterolactone.
 These enterolignans have a chemical structure similar to 17β-estradiol, allowing them to interact with estrogen receptors (ERs).

 In both men and women, by competing with more powerful estrogens for receptor binding sites, they can help buffer against excessive estrogenic stimulation.
-Prospective studies have shown that higher urinary levels of are associated with better health outcomes, suggesting a protective role.
+Prospective studies have shown that higher urinary levels of enterolactone are associated with better health outcomes, suggesting a protective role.

 The ability to produce enterolignans varies among individuals, depending on the composition of their gut microbiome.
 A diet consistently rich in lignan precursors from flaxseed, sesame seeds, and vegetables can cultivate the specific bacterial populations required for this conversion.
 Therefore, prescribing a lignan-rich diet is a direct method of personalizing a patient’s hormonal environment by leveraging their own microbial ecosystem.